 - Obtain a distinguishing credential demonstrating intensive training in veterans benefits law, skill in persuasive advocacy, knowledge of separations and discharges and how to address them, legislative policy work, and the psychological challenges our service members and veterans face.

 Successful completion of all four courses in the MVHPA curriculum will lead to a non-degree Certificate, however courses can also be taken individually.
 The program will be entirely online and asynchronous, with classes offered pass-fail.
 The Certificate can be obtained in a minimum of two eight-week terms, or a maximum of four eight-week terms, with students able to complete the courses in the Certificate at their own pace.
-We will also seek CLE and CEU credit options for this coursework.
+We have applied for CLE credit in Virginia and the state bar is still considering our application; upon request we will provide students with information for them to pursue credit in other jurisdictions.
 During the initial eight-week term, starting in August 2017, only Courses 1 and 2 will be offered; in subsequent eight-week terms, all four courses will be offered.
 Courses are taught by Puller Clinic Faculty and Fellows experienced in these areas and include: